top of page

 To learn more about the Idaho Falls Japanese Friendship Garden, Visit:

-We are currently putting together a special room and koi fish display dedicated to Tokai Mura and our past exchanges at the Idaho Falls Public Library in Idaho Falls located at 547 W Broadway St.
+Displays and koi fish pond dedicated to Tokai Mura and our past exchanges can be seen at the Idaho Falls Public Library in Idaho Falls located at 547 W Broadway St.

 bottom of page